Why IMIZI Cyber

 Ready to test your defences?

 Tell us what you need secured.
-We respond within 24 hours with a scoping call and detailed proposal.
+We reply within 24 hours to set up a scoping call, and a detailed proposal follows within 48 hours of that call.